ndush/Discover-Kenya-Api/README.md

 {
   "user": { ... },
-  "token": "jwt-token"
+  "token": "token"
 }

-2. User Login
+# User Login
 URL: POST /users/login

 Description: Logs the user in and returns a session token.